snakrani/discovery/docs/setup/vagrant.md

  * **web_port** _default: 8080_

     Sets the host port for the Discovery web site.
 By default this is 8080 and should not be changed unless you really need to and you know what you are doing.
-Discovery Javascript receives an environment variable with the host and port to connect to to fetch data from the API.
+Discovery Javascript receives an environment variable with the host and port to connect to fetch data from the API.
 If these do not align then there can be issues with the front end display.

-    If this is changed, the **API_HOST** environment variable should also be updated in the **docker/django-env.vars** file covered in the [next section on Docker setup](docker.md).
+    If this is changed, the **API_HOST** environment variable should also be updated in the **docker/django-env.vars** file covered below and in the [next section on Docker setup](docker.md).

  * **db_port** _default: 5432_